gkoh/furble/README.md

    * Selected cameras will be connected in sequence
 * If all cameras are connected, the standard remote control is shown

-[!WARNING]:
+> [!WARNING]
-* mobile device connections are extremely finnicky
+> * mobile device connections are extremely finnicky
-* multi-connect involving mobile devices is not well tested and can easily crash
+> * multi-connect involving mobile devices is not well tested and can easily crash
-   * multi-connect involving mobile devices is not recommended
+>   * multi-connect involving mobile devices is not recommended

 ### Infinite-ReConnect